 30th April 1945 Operation Manna Lancaster GT-S

-A large pocket in Western Holland was still in German hands and the population was approaching starvation; many old or sick people had already died.
-A truce was arranged with the local German commander and Lancasters of Nos 1, 3 and 8 Groups started to drop Food Supplies for the Civilian Population.
+A large pocket in Western Holland was still under German Occupation and the Population was approaching starvation; many Old or Sick people had already died.
+A Truce was arranged with the local German Commander & Lancasters of Nos 1, 3 & 8 Groups started to drop Food Supplies for the Civilian Population.

-John Stratton, Bomb Aimer 35 Squadron remembers:-
+John (Jack) Stratton, – Bomb Aimer 35 Squadron remembers:-

-We ended up in this Flight Commander’s crew, T S ‘Shorty’ Harris, Squadron Leader.
-So we were chosen to go and drop a bunch of flowers, of all things, to Queen Wilhelmina of The Netherlands.
-We had a couple of trial trips in the UK and drop a basket of flowers and a parachute.
-Which went okay and the day arrived and we went off to Holland to drop these flowers to the Queen that were in a basket, with a parachute attached.
-We got airborne and we had to land in Amsterdam to pick up a couple of Dutch reporters, they came onboard and then we took off and went to Soestdijk Palace actually.
-It was an airfield parallel to the Palace which we were going to drop the flowers on.
-We arrived there and did a run up and where we were going to drop them.
-They had marked it on the ground, there were marks on the ground where we had to position it.
-So I went down in the nose and prepared to drop this bomb basket and the ruddy thing wouldn’t go.
+35 Squadron Participation – Operation.
+We ended up in this Flight Commander’s Crew, T S ‘Shorty’ Harris, Squadron Leader.
+So we were chosen to go and drop a bunch of Flowers, of all things, to Queen Wilhelmina of The Netherlands.
+We had a couple of Trial Trips in the UK and drop a Basket of Flowers with a Parachute.
+Which went okay and the day arrived and we went off to Holland to drop these Flowers to the Queen that were in a Basket, with a Parachute attached.
+We got Airborne and we had to land in Amsterdam to pick up a couple of Dutch Reporters, they came on board and then we took off and went to Soestdijk Palace actually.
+It was an Airfield parallel to the Palace which we were going to drop the Flowers on.
+We arrived there and did a Run-up and where we were going to drop them.
+There were marks on the ground where we had to position it.
+So I went down in the Nose and prepared to drop this Bomb Basket and the ruddy thing wouldn’t go.
 So we had a Station Commander on board, he said, well what, what are you going to do with it, Jack, can’t you get rid of it?
-I said, well, I can jettison it.
-Well, jettison the bloody thing he said; I said well, you’ll lose the carrier.
-To hell with the carrier, he said that don’t mean anything, (the bomb carrier).
+I said, well, I can Jettison it.
+Well, Jettison the Bloody thing he said; I said well, you’ll lose the Carrier.
+To Hell with the Carrier, he said that don’t mean anything, (the Bomb Carrier).
 So we went around again and jettisoned it.
-I said, now, the parachute might not open, because the static cord will be tied to the carrier.
-It didn’t open anyway, but the thing went underground.
-Then we had to do a fly-past of the Palace, which we did, and all the Queen and her minions were outside.
-Eventually we got a nice photograph of that with a Lancaster in the foreground.
+I said, now, the Parachute might not open, because the Static Cord will be tied to the Carrier.
+It didn’t open anyway, but the thing went Underground.
+Then we had to do a Fly-past of the Palace, which we did, and all the Queen and her Minions were outside.
+Eventually, we got a nice photograph of that with a Lancaster in the Foreground.
 That was all right.
-They got the flowers they said and they were beautiful.
-They were signed by Lord [Arthur] Tedder, who was Chief of the Air Staff at the time, Marshal of the Royal Air Force.
+They got the Flowers they said and they were beautiful.
+They were Signed by Lord [Arthur] Tedder, who was Chief of the Air Staff at the time, Marshal of the Royal Air Force.

-Then we came back and landed in Amsterdam to drop off the 2 reporters and we just got airborne, took off, when they called us back in again, but on a different runway.
-We landed and turning off down the runway, to our horror, right across the runway was a big ditch.
+Then we came back and landed in Amsterdam to drop off the 2 Reporters and we just got Airborne, took off, when they called us back in again, but on a different Runway.
+We landed and turning off down the Runway, to our horror, right across the Runway was a big ditch.
 There’s no way you could stop; we went into it.
-The aircraft was written off, nose down, none of us was hurt, except, the Group Captain broke his leg I think, or was badly injured anyway.
-It was okay after he had a cast put on it.
-None of the actual crew were hurt.
-But the aircraft was a write-off.
+The Aircraft was written off, nose down, none of us was hurt, except, the Group Captain broke his leg I think, or was badly injured anyway.
+It was okay after he had a Cast put on it.
+None of the actual Crew were hurt.
+But the Aircraft was a Write-off.
 We got out and – oh man – the Station Commander was disgusted.
-He said, “well, I’m going to the Embassy now, you fellows go to a hotel, I’ll fix you all a hotel and you might there for a week or two waiting to get an aircraft from the UK, take us back“.
+He said, “Well, I’m going to the Embassy now, you fellows go to a Hotel, I’ll fix you all a Hotel and you might there for a Week or 2 waiting to get an Aircraft from the UK, take us back“.
 So that’s the last we saw of him.
-So they put us up in a hotel and that afternoon, my Mid-upper Gunner, Eddie Farmer, from Bristol, who was my real good mate, and his mother was just like my own mother to me, Eddie and I went down to The Hague we found a café, went in there.
-Christ, wherever you looked, there was pictures of our King and Queen and the 2 Princesses.
+So they put us up in a Hotel and that afternoon, my Mid-upper Gunner, Eddie Farmer, from Bristol, who was my real good mate, and his mother was just like my own mother to me, Eddie and I went down to The Hague we found a Café, went in there.
+Christ, wherever you looked, there was pictures of our King & Queen and the 2 Princesses.
 I swear to God, you were back in the UK.
 We got well in there and had a cup of coffee, couldn’t pay for a thing.
-The owner had 2 daughters.
-So we went in and I hooked onto them and we were there over a week anyway, we were in a hotel and we were staying at the Eastern.
+The Owner had 2 daughters.
+So we went in and I hooked onto them and we were there over a week anyway, we were in a Hotel and we were staying at the Eastern.
 (Hotel des Indies?).
-Well we had every night with them, every day, all day long.
+Well, we had every Night with them, every day, all day long.
 We had a marvellous week there in Holland.
 Up until then, or not since either, I’ve never seen a bunch of people so hospitable as the Dutch.
-But the RAF were riding fairly high in their regard during the war because the RAF were the main instrument of torture to the Germans.
+The RAF was riding fairly high in their regard during the War because the RAF was the main instrument of Torture to the Germans.
 The Dutch were occupied by the Germans of course.
 So they had a lot of respect for the RAF.
-What I saw in Europe at the end of the war, and we visited Europe a week or so after the war finished, and to see the misery that had been caused there among one type of person, a Jew.
-There were over 6M Jews slaughtered [by the Germans] during that war and most of them just thrown into the ground and covered over.
-Really, you know, it didn’t turn me against the Church, no, it never did but it wasn’t what I was taught in Sunday school.
-Now, remember, I was only 20 years old then, or 22, when the war ended.
-But it wasn’t what we were taught in Sunday school, that God would not allow things like that to happen.
+What I saw in Europe at the end of the War, and we visited Europe a week or so after the War finished, and to see the misery that had been caused there among one type of person, a Jew.
+There were over 6M Jews slaughtered [by the Germans] during that War and most of them just thrown into the ground & covered over.
+Really, you know, it didn’t turn me against the Church, no, it never did but it wasn’t what I was taught in Sunday School.
+Now, remember, I was only 20 years old then, or 22, when the War ended.
+But it wasn’t what we were taught in Sunday School, that God would not allow things like that to happen.
 It did happen.
-Really, it didn’t turn me against the Church but I decided that I’d be far better employed by staying in the Air Force, which I did.
+Really, it didn’t turn me against the Church but I decided that I’d be far better employed by staying in the RAF, which I did.
 That was the turning point in my life.

-8th May 1945 VE Day Declared – (The day before Craig’s 22nd Birthday)
+8th May 1945 VE Day Declared – (The day before A J L Craig’s 22nd Birthday)

 7th & 15th May 1945 Operation Exodus Lancasters GT-F & GT-K